benmatela/nodejs-ts-gcp-functions-docker/readme.md

 #### 1.1 Via Docker Desktop:

 1. Enter `v` on the terminal to open container in Docker Desktop.
+You can also go to Docker Desktop and find the newly created container.
 2. Click on your `container` from the container list
 3. Click `exec` to access the terminal.